-Admission to Virginia Wesleyan College is and personal qualifications.
-Virginia Wesleyan

-College admits and seeks to enroll students from a variety of social, religious, racial, economic, and geographic backgrounds.
+Admission to Virginia Wesleyan College is based solely on the applicant's academic and personal qualifications.
+Virginia Wesleyan College admits and seeks to enroll students from a variety of social, religious, racial, economic, and geographic backgrounds.
 The college does not discriminate on the basis of race, religion, handicap, sex, nationality, or ethnic origin.